oldcai/blog/source/_posts/server/large-postgresql-database-migration.md

 I have checked [How to Set-Up Master-Slave Replication for PostgreSQL 9.6 on Ubuntu 16.04](https://www.howtoforge.com/tutorial/how-to-set-up-master-slave-replication-for-postgresql-96-on-ubuntu-1604/) and tried many times of making replicas on the new server but always fail.
 It reports the same error: `requested WAL segment 00000001000001CD00000055 has already been removed` every time.

-After did some research and I found that's because my database is too big, transfer would take too much time, and the `wal_keep_segments` is not enough for that long time of transferring files.
+After did some research and I found that's because my database is too large, transfer would take too much time, and the `wal_keep_segments` is not enough for that long time of transferring files.

 ### Quick Fix

-Maybe it can be fixed by increasing `wal_keep_segments` to a bigger number, but that introduces another problem: we need to calculate the proper number, enough keeping WAL files after the long and unsure time of data transferring, and not too big that would slow down the running service.
+Maybe it can be fixed by increasing `wal_keep_segments` to a greater number, but that introduces another problem: we need to calculate the proper number, enough keeping WAL files after the long and unsure time of data transferring, and not too big that would slow down the running service.
 Of course, that's not **the best solution**.

 ### Better Solutions